PaulEdwardBrennan/github-actions-for-ci/.github/ISSUE_TEMPLATE/user-doc-report.md

 Please specify the name of the user document.

 ### Description of the Problem
-Please give as much detail as possible
+Please give as much detail as possible.